 A tornado watch, like a severe thunderstorm watch, means that conditions are favorable for severe thunderstorms to form, but it also means that a few storms may be capable of producing a tornado.
 A tornado warning is the ultimate in severe warnings, it means that a tornado is either occurring or imminent based on radar.
 You should take cover immediately.

 This information along with a comprehensive list of other topics can be found at:

-In the event of a major emergency, after the initial responses are completed, Emergency Management Team staff will focus on operational continuity planning by developing an assessment of damage, program disruptions, and other continuity problems.
+Operational continuity is a second, but critical, priority.
+As initial responses are completed, Emergency Management Team staff will focus on operational continuity planning by developing an assessment of damage, program disruptions, and other continuity problems.
 As the complete assessment emerges, Emergency Management Team staff will identify and recommend the most effective recovery plan for the College.
-If possible, academic programs and basic services will be resumed immediately. (more…)
+If possible, academic programs and basic services will be resumed immediately.